1964 Arkansas Razorbacks football team

 The 1964 Arkansas Razorbacks football team was an American football team that represented the University of Arkansas in the Southwest Conference (SWC) during the 1964 NCAA University Division football season.
 In their seventh year under head coach Frank Broyles, the Razorbacks compiled an undefeated 11–0 record (7–0 against SWC opponents), won the SWC championship, closed the regular season with five consecutive shutouts, outscored all opponents by a combined total of 231 to 64, and defeated Nebraska 10–7 in the Cotton Bowl.

 The Razorbacks finished the season as the only major team with an undefeated and untied record after No. 1 Alabama lost to Texas (a team Arkansas defeated in Austin) in the Orange Bowl.
 However, the AP and UPI Coaches Polls became final before the bowl games were played, leaving one-loss Alabama as the AP and UPI national champion.
 The Football Writers Association of America (FWAA) conducted its final polling after the bowl games and selected Arkansas as the national champion.
 Arkansas was also selected as national champion by six other selectors, including the Billingsley Report and the Helms Athletic Foundation.

+This team is notable for having the three top architects of the 1990s Dallas Cowboys resurgence that led to 3 Super Bowl victories from 1992 to 1995 and a 1994 NFC runner up after a 1994 NFC Championship Game appearance in Jerry Jones, now Cowboys owner, Jimmy Johnson, Cowboys head coach from 1989 to 1993 and Barry Switzer, Cowboys head coach from 1994 to 1997.
+Switzer was an assistant coach while Jones and Johnson were teammates and players.